TheProjectsX/Up-To-Date_QuestionAnswer/README.md

   - Lastly Uses another Model to Format the Answer to Formal Version
   - Requires Hugging Face and Serper API Keys

+### Why using Double models?

+The first Idea was to use a Model locally, not via using API.
+But I did used it in the last.
+The QnA model is small, can be used locally if wanted (will update code to do that too!).
+But the Formal Answer converter uses a Large model, which is Just an Optional approach.
+We can run it without the Large model too, that's why...

 ### Limitations:

 - Direct Google Search